On colorful generalizations of the Goodman--Pollack transversal problem: Proof of the main theorem

-In this section we prove Theorem \ref{thm:main}, so we assume the setting from its statement with a slight notational change in line with previous sections: $\F = \{F_0, \dots, F_n\}$ is a family of closed convex sets and $M$ is a matroid on $\{0,\dots, n\}$.
-As noted in Section \ref{sec:intro}, we may assume without loss of generality that $\rank(M) = \dim_\R(\FF) \cdot (d-k)(r+1) + 1$.
+In this section we prove Theorem~\ref{thm:main} using a method of Holmsen~\cite{holmsen2022colorful}.
+We assume the setting from the statement of the theorem with a slight notational change in line with previous sections: $\F = \{F_0, \dots, F_n\}$ is a family of closed convex sets and $M$ is a matroid on $\{0,\dots, n\}$.
+As noted in Section~\ref{sec:intro}, we may assume without loss of generality that $\rank(M) = \dim_\R(\FF) \cdot (d-k)(r+1) + 1$, because for $M$ of smaller rank the theorem holds trivially for $\G = \emptyset$.

 To argue by contradiction we assume that the conclusion of the theorem does not hold: for any $S \subseteq \{0, \dots, n\}$, if

 then the family of convex sets $\{F_i \in \F \colon i \in S\}$ does not have a $k$-transversal.